VladimirYugay/KvarTinder/README.md

-# Kvartinder
+# KvarTinder

-### Kvartinder is a graduate project from ADS of Yandex 2018.
+### KvarTinder is a graduate project from ADS of Yandex 2018.
 This app utilizes Yandex API for YandexRealty (search for realty in Russia) using new design similar to Tinder.

 ### Details:
   - Kotlin